Your Website Is Costing You Customers: 7 Silent Conversion Killers

 You might be completely legitimate, but you look like a scam.

 70% of online shopping carts are abandoned.
-A huge reason?
-Trust issues.
+A huge reason is trust issues.
 People need proof you're real, credible, and won't disappear with their money.

 Add these trust signals immediately:

-- Actual customer photos: Not stock images of models in business suits
+2. Actual customer photos instead of stock images of models

-- Social media proof: "Follow us on Instagram" with actual follower counts
+4. Social media proof with actual follower counts visible

 Their contact form submissions increased 52% within two weeks.
 Same website.
 Better trust signals.